Arbor-wellness: Fusarium Wilt

 No just the Canary Island date palm is susceptible, typically.

-Fill out the form below if you would like to get in contact with an Arborwell arborist!
+Click the button above this article to get in contact with an Arborwell arborist!